fxyw/PersistentJupyterNotebookLineMagicForCopyPasteInOrOut/README.md

 - shfit-l to `cc -2`
 - alt-l to `cc -3`

+We used `Jupyter.notebook.get_selected_index()-2` for Insert Input from three cells Above, alt-l.
 We can use ctrl-a, ctrl-c, ctrl-v to achieve `cc i`, with more key strokes, or use In[i] shift-enter (the later one will remove indent and mess the display up).

 Also note that the